worldofmarcus/project-portfolio-1/README.md

 **2022-07-16**
 - Bug: When changing to @media 950px and and below the logo isn't 100% centered.
 I tried to fix it by removing letter-spacing on the font awesome-symbol, it got better but didn't solve the problem fully.
 It look's good enough but I need to check this later on in the project.

-### Validator Testing

-- HTML
-  - No errors were returned when passing through the official W3C validator

- - CSS
-  - No errors were found when passing through the official (Jigsaw) validator

 ### Unfixed Bugs